Emergency Critical Care

 Resuscitation Blood Gas (RBG) – Point-of-care speed for high-impact labs while preserving a centralized lab infrastructure.

-Critical Care Medicine Providers
+Emergency Critical Care Providers

 Faculty Physicians